hellosmallkat/CSC_305_final_project/test/METRICS.md

 * This metric will be measured by a screen on the app that asks the user to rate the app and by getting the average, an idea of how well the app is received can be derived

+Metric 3: Adoption
+* This metric will be measured by how many users download the application.
+We will monitor this in our backend by keeping track of app installations.